HaileyEmeline/multiplayer-game/README.md

   string backfillTicketId = payloadAllocation.BackfillTicketId;
 ```

-PayloadAllocation is not an existing function, and needs to be manually programmed in:
+PayloadAllocation is not an existing function, but is one needed for this process, and needs to be manually programmed in exactly as is done here:

 ```
 [System.Serializable]